jbs022/web-app-dashboard/README.md

 WebApp Dashboard - Techdegree Project 7

-This project was on the following browsers to make sure all features worked properly:
+This project was tested on the following browsers to make sure all features worked properly:

 Google Chrome, Mozilla Firefox, Microsoft Edge